Croatian Food – Discovering the delicious food of Croatia

-This is Croatia’s famous food a slow-cooked type of stew with ingredients like octopus or meats such as chicken, veal or lamb.
+This is Croatia’s famous food and a traditional Croatian dish a slow-cooked type of stew with ingredients like octopus or meats such as chicken, veal or lamb.
 The stew is cooked with potatoes and other vegetables.
 It gets its name from the type of pot it is cooked in which of course is a peka or ‘bell’.
-Over an open fire in the fields, the pot is covered with coals and left to cook for hours to develop that melt in the mouth texture.
+Over an open fire in the fields, the pot is covered with coals and left to cook for hours to develop that melt-in-the-mouth texture.

 These days, it’s become a bit of a high-end item, with restaurants asking you to order it in advance because of the cooking time required.
 If you have the time (and money), make the reservation and enjoy the experience of the waiter revealing your very own Peka at your table.

 Croatia has a long history of producing olive oil and it is used extensively in their cooking.
 The oldest living olive tree is said to be 1600 years old, planted by the Romans.
 It sits on the Island of Brijuni and actually continues to bear fruit.